Open menu

-Searching in Magento stores may be exhausting.
-For example, an in-built MySQL search can show tons of irrelevant items, find nothing because of typos, or can’t search by attribute weights.
-That’s why you might see the following picture: the traffic is excellent while the conversion rate is lower than expected.
-To change this, you have to optimize the Magento search.
+A search process on Magento stores may be exhausting.
+For example, an in-built MySQL search can show tons of irrelevant items, find nothing because of typos, or can't search by attribute weights.
+That's why you might see the following picture: the traffic is excellent, while the conversion rate is lower than expected.
+To change this, you have to look into and eliminate Magento search issues.

-The Magento search optimization path will depend on the solution used in the store.
-You might have a native search with MySQL, Elasticsearch, or a third-party solution.
-Below we’ll regard how to make Magento show better search results in all these cases.
+The Magento search optimization path will depend on the search solution used in the store.
+You might have a native search with MySQL, Elasticsearch, or a third-party search extension.
+In this blog post, we'll share how to make searching for products on Magento 2 easier and improve Magento search results in all these cases.

 Consulting companies and B2B services constantly study the role on-site search plays for online retailers.
 Take a look at some data:

 • Users utilizing store search are 2.4 times more likely to place an order.
-More to say, people who use the search in online stores spend 2.6 times more than those who don’t (Salesforce, 2019).
+More to say, people who use the search on online stores spend 2.6 times more than those who don't (, 2019).

-• Big names in online retail report the substantial rise of their conversion rates when consumers search on-site.
-Walmart’s CR goes to 2.9%, which is 2.4 times more than for sessions without the search.
-Amazon noticed a striking 6x soar, from 2% to 12% (Algolia, 2020).
+• Big names in online retail report a substantial rise in their conversion rates when consumers search on-site.
+Walmart's CR goes to 2.9%, which is 2.4 times more than for sessions without the search.
+Amazon noticed a striking 6x soar, from 2% to 12% (, 2021).

 • A poor search experience scares away potential customers.
-Up to 80% of shoppers leave eCommerce websites because of irrelevant search results, tangled navigation, and insufficient product information (Forrester, The State of eCommerce Experience, 2020).
+Up to 80% of shoppers leave eCommerce websites because of irrelevant search results, tangled navigation, and insufficient product information (, 2023).

-These figures underline the significance of the search feature both for customers and the wellbeing of your business.
-After all, you want an easy-to-use, fast, and convenient store that converts, is SEO-optimized, and answers to the Magento Core Web Vitals standards.
+These figures underline the significance of the search function both for customers and the well-being of your business.
+After all, you want an easy-to-use, fast, and convenient store that converts, is SEO-optimized, and answers to the standards.

-Now let’s dive into the strategies and tactics that help enhance search in Magento stores.
+Now, let's dive into the strategies and tactics that help improve Magento 2 search results.

 Step 1: Accelerating Magento Search